tkhq/sdk/packages/wallet-stamper/README.md

 2. **Implement the Wallet Interface**: Depending on your chosen blockchain, implement the wallet interface.
 This involves creating methods to sign messages and recover public keys.

+> Note: We've provided a default implementation for Ethereum wallets via the `EthereumWallet` class.
+For custom implementations, you may implement the `WalletInterface` yourself.

 3. **Instantiate the WalletStamper**: Create an instance of the `WalletStamper` using the wallet interface.

 4. **Instantiate the TurnkeyClient**: Create an instance of the `TurnkeyClient` with the `WalletStamper` instance.

-5. **Stamp Requests**: Now when making request using the TurnkeyClient, the wallet stamper will automatically stamp the request with the user's wallet public key and signature.
+5. **Stamp Requests**: Now when making request using the `TurnkeyClient`, the wallet stamper will automatically stamp the request with the user's wallet public key and signature.

 ### Example: Signing with a Solana Wallet